fractalbass/data_science/_posts/2024-01-08-data_science_39.md

 Recall that our previous approach was essentially about creating a matrix that maps users and items.
 This matrix is made up of previously known ratings from users.
 In our example, the items were movies and the ratings were scores from 0.5 to 5.0.
 Since not all users have watched all movies, the matrix in question is very sparse.
 The goal, then, is to attempt find a solution that fills in the gaps.

 Using matrix factorization and singular value decomposition is just one approach to solving this problem.
-Another approach involves using neural networks, or more accurately multi-layer perceptron or "MLPs".
+Another approach involves using neural networks, or more accurately multi-layer perceptrons or "MLPs".

 # The MovieLens Dataset

 To demonstrate how this works, I am again using the MovieLens 100k dataset that consists of users, movies and rankings.
-A number of references out there The neural network in this example is frequently referred to as deep learning, but IMO it really is not.
+Neural network similar to the one in this example are frequently referred to as "deep learning", but IMO it really is not.
 The neural networks in question are typically very shallow... though they can be quite "wide".

 # Network Structure